lancetipton/react-gherkin-editor/README.md

 React Gherkin Editor is a wrapper arround [React Ace Editor](https://github.com/securingsincity/react-ace) specially designed for Gherkin.

-It was originally forked from [https://github.com/SmartBear/react-gherkin-editor](this repo).
+It was originally forked from [this repo](https://github.com/SmartBear/react-gherkin-editor).
 I removed a number of dependencies, and changed the styles to better suite my needs

 Features: